joe-plumb/joeplumbcom/src/assets/posts/serverless-functions-with-azure-and-python/post.md

 - *Creating Serverless APIs to share data from Azure Blob* - After sharing this getting started content with my team, a colleague of mine asked whether Azure Functions would be a good fit to build a REST API for data sharing.
 Using a HTTP trigger and Azure Blob storage input binding, I was able to knock together [this example](https://github.com/joe-plumb/serverless-data-api).

--  *End to end tutorial* - This post covers the basics should cover all you need to know to get started.
+-  *End to end tutorial* - This post covers the basics, and should cover all you need to know to get started.
 If you want to go into more detail, there is a brilliant end to end [getting started tutorial in the documentation](https://docs.microsoft.com/en-us/azure/developer/python/tutorial-vs-code-serverless-python-01).

 ### On my to do list
 One pattern I haven't yet had the opportunity to road test is the integration between [Azure Machine Learning and Azure Functions](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-functions).
 I can see this being a really powerful pattern for peaky, unpredictable workloads, or for any applications where deploying to Kubernetes would add unnecessary complexity.